-The Irish Government announced that the temporary 9% VAT rate for the tourism and hospitality sector will be extended until 31 August 2023.
+The Irish Government announced that the temporary 9% VAT rate for the tourism and hospitality sector increased back to 13.5% on 1 September2023..

-The temporary 9% VAT rate on domestic electricity and gas supplies will also be extended until the later date of 31 October 2023.
+The temporary 9% VAT rate on domestic electricity and gas supplies will also be extended until the later date of 31 October 2024.